All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Combined Side Effect Risk

-Because the side effect profiles of these two medications have very little overlap, combining them does not appear to increase the risk or severity of adverse effects.
+Because the side effect profiles of these two medications have very little overlap, combining them doesn't appear to increase the risk or severity of adverse effects.
 A patient taking both might experience injection site reactions from sermorelin and some GI symptoms from semaglutide, but these would be independent events rather than compounded effects.

 Contraindications and Precautions